 The History of the Audi R8

-Stemming from the LeManns concept car built in 2003, the R8 was built – and billed – as a daily driver mid-engine supercar.
-Fulfilling the niche of the premium sports car/entry level supercar, the R8 was released to the public with an engine borrowed from the RS4.
+Stemming from the LeManns concept car built in 2003, the R8 was built as a daily driver mid-engine supercar and released to the public with an engine borrowed from the RS4.
 It also had the choice of a six speed manual or the automatic transmission taken from the Lamborghini Gallardo, optional magnetic adjustable suspension and all wheel drive.
-Audi was hungry for the premium sport coupe market crown at the time held by Porsche’s 997.
+Audi was hungry for the premium sport coupe market crown – at the time held by Porsche’s 997.

 Two years later, Audi stuffed the Gallardo’s V10 into this beauty while keeping the optional manual transmission.
 Good for 525hp and 395ft-lb, the 5.2L V10 adds 105 horsepower and 74lb-ft and only increases weight by about 70 pounds.